-How can AI help to assess alternative credit scoring?
+How can AI help to access alternative credit scoring?

 AI is highly sought-after in the financial industry.
 Given its ability to work with a massive amount of data, we can see AI already being used by many financial organisations in areas such as banking, insurance, trading, and many others.
 Specifically for the unbanked, AI comes in to make finance more accessible, in addition to opening up greater opportunity for lenders to give out loans.

 - Reduce processing time significantly.
 For alternative credit scoring, collecting alternative data points is just the start as the data needs to be analysed.
 Scanning through a massive amount of data can be tedious.
 What will take days will instantly turn to minutes, even seconds with AI.
 So, many modern lenders will choose to leverage AI technologies and machine learning to gain instant insights.

 - Extract useful insights from unstructured data.
 Alternative data often is big, unstructured data coming from digital environments such as e-commerce and social media platforms.
 With the right machine learning model, AI can help identify data patterns that relate specifically to credit risk.
 This should help financial institutions make faster, more reliable decisions with deeper insight.